jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 # Raw Counts
 Now that we have aligned and processed the reads, we need to get some data out of them.
 One especially important statistic are the raw counts, or how many reads aligned with genes.
-Like with everything in bioinmatics there are plenty of options, but in this titorial we will use the program HTSeq.
+Like with everything in bioinformatics there are plenty of options, but in this tutorial we will use the program HTSeq.

 ## Counting aligned reads with HTSeq
 HTSeq is a python program that takes as input a splicing-aware alignment/mapping